Life Events: Working Overseas

 Working abroad can impact your eligibility for U.S. Social Security benefits.
 Generally, you need 40 credits (approximately 10 years of work) to qualify for benefits.
 While working overseas, you may contribute to a foreign social security system, which could affect your U.S. benefits.

 Example: Rachel, who moved to Italy for work, was concerned about how this would impact her U.S. Social Security benefits.
-She discovered that her work credits in Italy could be counted towards her U.S. Social Security credits due to a totalization agreement between the two countries.
-This ensured that she would continue to build eligibility for future Social Security benefits despite working abroad.
+She discovered that her work credits in Italy could potentially be counted toward her U.S. Social Security eligibility due to a totalization agreement between the two countries.
+This helped her understand how she could continue building eligibility for future benefits despite working abroad.

 Medicare Tax Obligations